 Pearls have always been appreciated for their beauty and rarity.
-From China to India, to the Arab world and to Imperial Rome and all cultures around the world for thousands of years have venerated pearls with as much fervor as the most precious stones.
+From China to India, from the Arab world to Imperial Rome, and all cultures around the world for thousands of years have venerated pearls with as much fervor as the most precious stones.
 This soft and feminine stone is the birthstone associated with the month of June.
 It is also offered to celebrate thirty years of marriage.

 The hue of a pearl depends on three factors: